 I stamped the flowers and hummingbird onto Bristol Smooth card and coloured with Zig Clean Colour Real Brush markers.
 The colours I used will be listed at the bottom of this post.
 I did Google “Hummingbirds” and “Fuchsias” so I could check the colours and make sure that I got the colouring correct.
 Hummingbirds come in lots of different colours.
 (And this is just a card – it doesn’t have to be realistic).
 Once the stamped images were coloured, I diecut them with the coordinating dies and put aside to work on the background.

-I knew I wanted a soft colour to go behind the stamped images and I wanted a pattern instead of just a softly coloured card.
-I didn’t think a green or bright blue would look right so choose Shaded Lilac.
-I went all over the card with Distress Oxide in Shaded Lilac and a blending brush.
+I knew I wanted a soft colour to go behind the stamped images and I wanted a pattern instead of just a softly coloured card, but didn’t think a green or bright blue would look right so choose Shaded Lilac.
+Blending all over the card with Distress Oxide in Shaded Lilac and a blending brush.
 I used the same Shaded Lilac Oxide ink with the blending brush to go over the Square Dance stencil and added more colour.
 I used the iCraft Purple Tape to hold my stencil in place (and my dies when I sent my stamped images through the die cutting machine – it is amazing!
 Doesn’t rip your card after die cutting).
 To add some more interest to the background I tapped on the nozzle to get some small droplets of the Violet Lustre and Silver Smoke Nuvo Mica Mists.

 The sentiment is usually the last thing I choose.
 I wanted the sentiment to snug into the bird.
 So I trimmed my sentiment into a small banner and adhered it behind the bird.
 The flowers, bird and sentiment are all popped up on foam tape.
 I cut a teeny tiny little piece of foam to go behind the Hummingbird beak and placed the bird so that the bird is going to the bottom flower.